-2. They May Make Your Blood Vessels More Responsive
+2. They May Make Your Arteries More Responsive

 Saunas, it turned out, make your blood vessels really responsive to pressure, and also heighten your heart rate; it was pretty common, according to the scientists, to see peoples' heart rates increase as if they were doing some moderately intensive exercise

 3. They May Be Good For Your Lifespan